Curtiss P-40 Warhawk: Flying Tigers (American Volunteer Group)

-The Flying Tigers, known officially as the 1st American Volunteer Group (AVG), were a unit of the Chinese Air Force, recruited from U.S. Navy, Marines and Army aviators.
+The Flying Tigers, known officially as the 1st American Volunteer Group (AVG), were a unit of the Chinese Air Force, recruited from amongst US Navy, Marine Corps and Army aviators and ground crew.

-Chennault received crated Model Bs which his airmen assembled in Burma at the end of 1941, adding self-sealing fuel tanks and a second pair of wing guns, such that the aircraft became a hybrid of B and C models.
+AVG leader Claire Chennault received crated Model Bs which his airmen assembled in Burma at the end of 1941, adding self-sealing fuel tanks and a second pair of wing guns, such that the aircraft became a hybrid of B and C models.
 These were not well-liked by their pilots: they lacked drop tanks for extra range, and there were no bomb racks on the wings.
 Chennault considered the liquid-cooled engine vulnerable in combat because a single bullet through the coolant system would cause the engine to overheat in minutes.
 The Tomahawks also had no radios, so the AVG improvised by installing a fragile radio transceiver, the RCA-7-H, which had been built for a Piper Cub.
 Because the plane had a single-stage low-altitude supercharger, its effective ceiling was about 25000 ft.
 The most critical problem was the lack of spare parts; the only source was from damaged aircraft.
 The planes were viewed as cast-offs that no one else wanted, dangerous and difficult to fly.
 But the pilots did appreciate some of the planes' features.
 There were two heavy sheets of steel behind the pilot's head and back that offered solid protection, and overall the planes were ruggedly constructed.